Antonin Scalia: Influence

 Writing in The Jewish Daily Forward in 2009, J. J. Goldberg described Scalia as "the intellectual anchor of the court's conservative majority".
 Scalia traveled to the nation's law schools, giving talks on law and democracy.
 His appearances on college campuses were often standing room only.
 Justice Ruth Bader Ginsburg indicated that Scalia was "very much in tune with the current generation of law students ...
 Students now put 'Federalist Society' on their resumes".
-John Paul Stevens, who served throughout Scalia's tenure until his 2010 retirement, said of Scalia's influence, "He's made a huge difference.
+Justice John Paul Stevens, who served throughout Scalia's tenure until his 2010 retirement, said of Scalia's influence, "He's made a huge difference.
 Some of it constructive, some of it unfortunate".
 Of the nine sitting justices, Scalia was most often the subject of law review articles.

 In 2009, after nearly a quarter century on the Court, Scalia characterized his victories as "damn few".

-Writing in the American Spectator, Adam Carrington noted that:
+Writing in The American Spectator, Adam Carrington noted that:

 Since his death in February of 2016, Scalia's influence of course continues through his three decades of judicial opinions.
 But he still exerts great influence in another, less-discussed way.
 In 2012, he co-authored the book Reading Law: The Interpretation of Legal Texts with Bryan A. Garner.
 This work describes numerous "canons," or rules regarding how to interpret legal documents ...
 A mere seven years since its publication, Reading Law has been cited in over 1,000 state and federal cases.
 Just this spring, for instance, Supreme Court justices referenced the work in 10 cases.